dfelinto/blender-manual/lighting/ambient_occlusion.rst

 ~~~~~~~~~~~~~~~

 :guilabel:`Falloff`
    When activated, the distance to the occluding objects will influence the "depth" of the shadow.
 This means that the further away the occluding geometry is, the lighter its "shadow" will be.
 This effect only occurs when the :guilabel:`Strength` factor is higher than **0.0**.
-It mimics  light dispersion in the atmosphere…
+It mimics  light dispersion in the atmosphere...

    :guilabel:`Strength`
       Controls the attenuation of the shadows enabled with :guilabel:`Use Falloff`.
 Higher values give a shorter shadow, as it falls off more quickly (corresponding to a more foggy/dusty atmosphere).
 Ranges from **0.0** (default, no falloff) to **10.0**.